jhqiu21/Notes/README.md

-# Notes of Lecture in NUS
+# Notes of Lectures in NUS